 Center for Computational Medicine and Bioinformatics (CCMB)

-CCMB faculty members may serve as co-mentors for Bioinformatics Program graduate students as well as providing research opportunities for students.
+CCMB faculty members may serve mentors for Bioinformatics Program graduate students as well as providing research opportunities for students.

 Denise Kirschner (Microbiology and Immunology)